-Many are confused about the personality of the God revealed in the Bible.
+Many are confused about the personality of God.
 Is He judgmental and harsh or loving and kind?
 The Proverbs tell us a lot about God.

 Though it covers many aspects of human life, the book of Proverbs is not limited to physical matters only.
 This great piece of inspired wisdom literature contains deep insights into the spirit world that cannot be seen by physical eyes, providing important details about God.

 Different Christian denominations believe in different versions of God.
 Take the following examples:

 - God is angry and wrathful and hates all sinners.

 - God is tolerant and merciful and loves everyone no matter what they do.